shireen1512/wc-review/readme.md

-the dynamic reviews with the new .js file needs to be tested, if doesn't work go back to the commented out version and update reviews manually
+the dynamic reviews with the new .js file doesn't work try Firebase Realtime Database if note revoke changes and update reviews manually